luketurk/lucky-beard/README.md

 # 4) Issues experienced, solutions put in place

 ## 4.1) Implementing the first 'curve' on the landing page
+> When I first tried to add the curve to the homepage, it was trickier than I expected.
+I started with CSS's clip-path, but it didn't quite do the job.
+Then, I thought about using the curve as an image directly from the design files.
+However, incorporating the down arrow icon with this approach became problematic.

- > solution: I combined the Arrow SVG and Curve SVG into one single SVG icon and exported it then used that on the landing page.
-I also tinkered with the z-index of the various parts of the section so everything fitted together seamlessly.
+>> The solution came when I decided to merge the Down Arrow SVG with the Curve SVG into a single SVG.
+This approach worked well and fit seamlessly into the landing page design.
+To ensure everything layered correctly, I adjusted the z-index of different elements until they all aligned perfectly.

+ ## 4.2) Dynamic form validation

+ > problem: The main objectives was to ensure that the data entered by the users adhered to specific formats and that all required fields were filled out before submission, also I had to give real time feedback.

+ >> I created and used a `validateInput` function which checked each input against predefined validation rules, eg regex patterns for the name, emails, and mobile numbers, and length constraints for the various fields.
+This function returns an error message if the validation fails, which is then displayed next to the corresponding input field.

- ## 4.2) <Select></Select> Chevron Icon  rotation onClick on the Select component
+ ## 4.3) <Select></Select> Custom Dropdown with Rotating Chevron Icon
+ > Initially, I attempted to use the standard HTML <select></select> element for the dropdown feature, but I hit a snag when trying to get the chevron icon to rotate as the dropdown opened and closed.
+The default just wasn't flexible enough to achieve the interactive effect I wanted.

- > I built a custom dropdown component that handles the selection state, and rotates the chevron icon accordingly to match as the normal CSS
+ >> I decided to create a custom dropdown component.
+This new component allowed me to manage the selection state more dynamically and rotate the chevron icon to indicate whether the dropdown was open or closed, providing a more intuitive and visually appealing user experience.
+The custom dropdown gave me full control over styling, as the native <select></select> element is notoriously difficult to style

 # 5) What would I do if I had  additional time